Ceramic Tile 2D Bar Codes

 One method of applying bar codes directly onto ceramics is to preheat

-the ceramic part ( to approximately 175 Deg C) and then pressure transfer
+the ceramic part ( to approximately 175 Deg C) and then

 a precut bar code code pattern from a sequential "tape".
-These codes can survive more than 850 deg C. See the heating
+These codes

 and transfer in a movie which you can download Here